sagarghimire123/Car-Sales-Customer-Data/README.md

 Our primary objectives include:

-Data Exploration: Investigating the dataset's structure and identifying key variables relevant to customer behavior in car sales.
+     1. Data Exploration: Investigating the dataset's structure and identifying key variables relevant to customer behavior in car sales.

-SQL Query Implementation: Designing and executing SQL queries to extract meaningful insights and trends from the data.
+     2. SQL Query Implementation: Designing and executing SQL queries to extract meaningful insights and trends from the data.

-Statistical Analysis: Applying statistical techniques to interpret the results and derive actionable conclusions.
+    3.Statistical Analysis: Applying statistical techniques to interpret the results and derive actionable conclusions.

 Through this project, we aim to provide a comprehensive analysis of customer preferences and behaviors in the car sales market, contributing valuable insights to stakeholders in the automotive industry.